keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with package settings.

 NOTE:
-* The package requires that either JAVA_HOME environment variable is set or java commands are found on path.
+* The package requires that either JAVA_HOME environment variable is set or JDK tools (javap, jar) are found in path.
 * The package requires compiled classes to function, but it does not compile classes from source.
 Use other tools for compiling.
-* If you compile classes manually, disable the 'refresh class on save' setting and run 'project refresh' (ctrl-alt-shift-R) manually after compilation.
-Also try to avoid running refresh and build scripts at the same time.
+* If you compile classes manually, disable the 'refresh class on save' setting and run 'project refresh' manually after compilation (ctrl-alt-shift-R).
+Also try to avoid running refresh command and build scripts at the same time.
-* If the package fails to determine type of instance automatically, you can still examine class members with a class name if you know the type yourself (e.g. ArrayList.con...).
-Type determination is still a quick hack and it will be improved in the future.
-See issue [#8](https://github.com/keskiju/autocomplete-java/issues/8).
+* **Type determination is still a quick hack and it will be improved in the future.
+If the package fails to determine type of instance automatically, you can still examine methods with a class name if you know the type yourself (e.g. ArrayList.con...).
+Note also that scanning all classes in classpath (full refresh) might take a few minutes.**

 ## Tips